From the late great masters to the new artists emerging on the scene, cubism remains a thriving artistic style.

 “Watercolor is perfect for cubism because you have more flexibility with the gradients.
 With other mediums you can change your color but you can’t really thin your paint enough to give it the effect you want.
 People are often afraid of watercolor because they think it’s so uncontrollable but you can actually control it a lot.
 There are tons of techniques you can do that you can’t do using other mediums,” says Woodhall.

-Woodhall takes a grassroots approach to selling and showing his artwork.
+Woodhall takes a grassroots approach to selling and displaying his artwork.
 However, he has shown his work in several galleries throughout Arizona including an annual art show for the last 10 years in his hometown of Tucson.

 His art studio at the Sculpture Resource Center hosts art receptions, events and workshops.
 Woodhall will be facilitating a watercolor workshop teaching various techniques, including his approach to cubism, in the foreseeable future.